Avon, Pennsylvania

 Avon is an unincorporated community and census-designated place (CDP) in Lebanon County, Pennsylvania, United States.
-The population was 1,667 at the 2010 census, a decline from the figure of 2,856 tabulated in 2000.
+As of the 2020 census, Avon had a population of 1,676.

 Geography

 Avon is located in central Lebanon County at (40.345923, -76.386756).
 It is primarily in South Lebanon Township but extends north slightly into North Lebanon Township.
 It is bordered to the northwest by the city of Lebanon and to the west by the Hebron census-designated place.
 The Avon census-designated place contains the communities of Avon and Avon Heights.

 U.S. Route 422 (East Cumberland Street) passes through Avon, leading west into the center of Lebanon and east 27 mi to Reading.
 Harrisburg, the state capital, is 30 mi to the west via US-422 and US-322.

 According to the United States Census Bureau, in 2010 the CDP had an area of 3.6 sqkm, down from 1.6 sqmi at the 2000 census all land.
 The community drains southwest to Quittapahilla Creek, which flows west through the center of Lebanon and is a tributary of Swatara Creek, itself a tributary of the Susquehanna River.